 markings including a white costal area near the wing base, dark

 streaks along the veins, and a white spot in the cell.

 Larvae feed on Elm (Ulmus), birch (Betula), basswood (Tilia), and

-WO, Waved Sphinx:
+WO, the Waved

 The upperside of the forewing is pale brownish gray with wavy black

 and white lines and a black-outlined white cell spot.
 The upperside